2024 Early Hearing Detection & Intervention Conference

 (), The Maine Educational Center for the Deaf and Hard of Hearing/Governor Baxter School for the Deaf, firstname.lastname@example.org;

-• Receives Salary for Employment,Management position from HRSA Maine Educational Center for the Deaf.
+• Receives Salary,Grants for Employment from The Children's Center for Communication/ Beverly School for the Deaf.

 No relevant nonfinancial relationship exist.